Self-hatred: Ethnic groups

+Women

 Jews

-Theodor Lessing, in his book, Jewish Self-Hatred (1930), identified this as a pathology, “a manifestation of an over identification with the dominant culture and internalization of its prejudices.”
-There have been studies from sources stated in the scholarly research, “mental illness in Jews often derived from feelings of inferiority and self-hatred resulting from persecution and their subordinate position in society.”
+Theodor Lessing, in his book, Jewish Self-Hatred (1930), identified this as a pathology, "a manifestation of an over identification with the dominant culture and internalization of its prejudices."
+There have been studies from sources stated in the scholarly research, "mental illness in Jews often derived from feelings of inferiority and self-hatred resulting from persecution and their subordinate position in society."

-The term has been used to label American Jews accused of hiding their identity “by converting or intermarrying and raising their children in another faith” to overcome sociopolitical barriers due to antisemitism in the United States.
+The term has been used to label American Jews accused of hiding their identity "by converting or intermarrying and raising their children in another faith" to overcome sociopolitical barriers due to antisemitism in the United States.

-LGBT+ individuals
+LGBTQ+ individuals

-Internalized homophobia refers to negative stereotypes, beliefs, stigma, and prejudice about homosexuality and LGBT people that a person with same-sex attraction turns inward on themselves, whether or not they identify as LGBT.
+Internalized homophobia refers to negative stereotypes, beliefs, stigma, and prejudice about homosexuality and LGBTQ people that a person with same-sex attraction turns inward on themselves, whether or not they identify as LGBTQ.

 Related concepts

 Self-deprecation

 Self-deprecation is the act of belittling, undervaluing, or disparaging oneself, or being excessively modest.
-It can be used in humor and tension release.
+It is often used as a form of humor and tension release, but it also simultaneously normalizes self-hatred.

 Self-harm

-Self-harm is a condition where subjects may feel compelled to physically injure themselves as an outlet for depression, anxiety, or anger, and is related with numerous psychological disorders.
+Self-harm is a psychological phenomenon in which subjects feel compelled to physically injure themselves (for example, the cutting, burning or hitting of oneself) as an outlet for self-hatred, anxiety, or anger, and is related to numerous psychological disorders.

-In some cases, self-harm can lead to accidental death or suicide.
-It is not a definitive indicator, however, of a desire either to commit suicide or even of its consideration.
+In some cases, self-harm can lead to accidental death or suicide due to its self-destructive nature.
+However, it is not a definitive indicator of either the desire to attempt suicide or even suicidal ideation.
+For this reason, self-harm is sometimes also called non-suicidal self-injury (NSSI).